OXID-eSales/testing_library/README.rst

 needed for testing can be placed under ``testData`` directory - all content will be copied onto the shop source before running tests.

+A useful method for preparing the shop is ``AcceptanceTestCase::callShopSC()``.
+With this method you can e.g. insert a new article or modify config variables.
+For detailed usage examples have a look at the OXID eShop acceptance tests.

 Changing database restoration mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~